 While I am sure to spill much more digital ink, here is the 50,000 foot view.

 PROBLEM SET: This mental model is very good for triaging problems RIGHT NOW.
 Deciding what to do RIGHT NOW.
 This is not a strategic planning tool for long term plans.
 This is not how to control your emotional reactions.
 This is for the firehose of problems that come at us all day every day.
 How to figure out which ones to pay attention, now much attention, decide to delay, and what to do now to make progress even if not a final solution.

-I would argue than EVERYONE who is good at troubleshooting and solving problems uses a systemic approach similar to the one I outline here.
+I would argue that EVERYONE who is good at troubleshooting and solving problems uses a systemic approach similar to the one I outline here.
 Short cuts are the most common cause of bad decisions and unsolved problems.
 I will argue often here than any problem can be solved with this process given enough time and resources.